dmccabe/khexgrid/README.md

 ## Overview
 Locations in the map are represented as `CubeCoordinate`s.
 A `CubeCoordinate` has many handy operations built-in, but knows nothing of the external map structure.
 These objects are immutable by design, but can readily be converted to several other types, such as `OffsetCoordinate`s or vectors.

 A `HexagonalMap` consists of a series of `CubeCoordinate`s mapped to `HexagonalTile`s at those locations.
 The corresponding `HexagonalLayout` and `HexagonalOrientation` can be used to control the position and appearance of the tiles.
+Maps of any shape and size can be created using this method - square, rectanglar, triangular, completely irregular - you name it.

 A map can be drawn using a `LayeredRenderer`.
 The renderer will draw any `Layer`s provided.
 It will also handle culling the tiles that are drawn to the camera's viewable area to reduce unnecessary drawing.
 Some simple `Layer` implementations are also included.